NASPGHAN Nutrition University (N2U)

 Invited attendees will be limited to 40:

-Those invited to attend will be notified at the beginning of March.
+Those invited to attend will be notified by mid-March.

 All attendees will receive complimentary registration, one nights lodging, meals and round trip travel up to $500.
 Any additional expenses will be the responsibility of the attendee.